Heating Contractor Service in Sandy, Utah

 Our Service Call fee is $59.95, this is every day of the week no matter the time.
-In order to supply you with the very best service we will always offer prices in advance before starting any work on your heater.
-We do not have a hourly rate, we price estimate by the job even when you might need emergency heating system repairs done.
+In order to provide you with the very best service we will always give you the price of the job before starting any furnace repairs.
+We do not have an hourly rate, we price estimate by the job even when you might need emergency heating system repairs done.
 This means you always know what the cost will be no matter how long the job takes.

 At North Star Heating & Air Conditioning we are more than just an HVAC repair service shop, we offer our expert recommendations and second opinions on total HVAC installations.
 We provide a total evaluation of your entire house to determine why your HVAC system is not working properly.
 We constantly go above and beyond to ensure that you feel comfortable.

-How Can You Tell If Your Furnace Requires Repair?
+How Can You Tell If Your Furnace Needs Repair?

 If your heater is old, it may start producing some odd sounds.
 Most of the time those sounds are a sign you may need to replace your heater.
 You ought to be wary when you hear screeching, rattling, popping or banging sounds.
 Sometimes it might be your blower switching on and off.
 A malfunctioning heater is costly to keep in operation and likewise presents substantial dangers.
 Our heating and cooling repair crew will help you identify a more efficient heater to take care of your home needs.
 You can count on us 24 hours every day.